Meet the Governors

 My name is Elizabeth Clement and I am a staff governor.
 I hold a B.A.Hons in English Literature and Fine Art and PGCE completed in 2013.
 I have seven years of experience in both key-stage 1 and 2, in a range of vastly different schools in England and Wales.

 In my spare time I paint in oils and enjoy yoga.

 I joined the Governing body to make a difference contributing to the lives of everyone at Oakdale; supporting children, parents and staff alike to achieve our ethos and vision.

 Clerk to the Governors

-My name is Isabel Clark and I am the Clerk to the Governing Body of the school.
+My name is Isabel Clark and I am pleased to be the Clerk to governors for Oakdale Primary School.